Enrolling Students Experiencing Homelessness in School

 This 2007 memo from Dr. Joycelyn Elders explains that students and the broader community are protected by the same natural public health controls, often called “herd immunity”, that protect students exempted from school enrollment-related immunization requirements for medical reasons.
 The memo also affirms that, due to herd immunity, the McKinney-Vento Act's immediate enrollment and full school participation requirements do not present a significant health risk to the student body or school community.

-This National Center for Homeless Education webpage provides informational and practical resources on the school enrollment of children and youth experiencing homelessness.
+This National Center for Homeless Education webpage provides informational and practical resources on enrolling students experiencing homelessness under the McKinney-Vento Homeless Assistance Act.

 Sample Materials